Los Angeles Distracted Driving Lawyers

 I was injured in an accident caused by a distracted driver.
 Do I have a case?

 If you sustained a catastrophic injury in a car accident that was caused by a distracted driver, you may have grounds for legal action.
 As the plaintiff in a civil injury claim, the burden of proof is in your hands to prove that the driver who caused the crash was negligent.

 When you work with a knowledgeable Los Angeles distracted driving attorney from McNicholas & McNicholas, LLP, we investigate the incident, determine what caused the crash, who is at fault and then we hold the negligent party accountable for your injuries and other losses.

 What if I cannot afford to hire a distracted driving lawyer?

 You never have to worry about how you will afford to hire an experienced Los Angeles personal injury lawyer to represent you in pursuing compensation for your injuries after a car wreck or other distracted driving accident.
 At McNicholas & McNicholas, LLP, we take injury cases on contingency.
 This means that you will not pay attorney fees until we have recovered compensation for you.
 The firm advances the costs to pursue your case, and we get paid after you are awarded compensation, whether through a settlement or a jury verdict.

 Our Los Angeles distracted driving accident lawyers provide a free consultation to learn more about your situation and explain your legal options.

-Schedule a free consultation with an experienced Los Angeles distracted driving accident lawyer
+Schedule a free consultation with an experienced distracted driving lawyer in Los Angeles

 The Los Angeles distracted driving accident lawyers at McNicholas & McNicholas, LLP understand the frustration that comes from knowing that the accident that injured you was caused by negligence.
 We are here to be your advocate and win compensation for your injuries.
 Please call 310.474.1582 or complete our contact form to schedule a free consultation today.